klack/klack.cloud/README.md

 - Honeypot activities

 ## Backups
+- You should add encryption to your backups in Duplicati by editing the backup job.
+- Videos are not backed-up by default.
-Documents, Notes and Photos are automatically backed up at 1:00PM.
-If there is a backup failure, you will receive an alert.
+- Documents, Notes and Photos are automatically backed up at 1:00PM.
+- If there is a backup failure, you will receive an email alert.

 ### Download Managers
-- Using download managers to search TV and Movies requires knowledge of how to use Sonarr, Radarr, and Jackett.
+- Using download managers to search TV and Movies requires knowledge of Sonarr, Radarr, and Jackett.
 - Use `localhost:8080` when adding a Download Client for qBittorent in Sonarr and Radarr
 - Use `/data/library/tv/` as a path when adding a series in Sonarr
 - Use `/data/library/movies/` as a path when adding a movie on Radarr